Team-Swamp/conventions/README.md

 ### **Enums**

-The enum name is written in UpperCamelCase while the constants are in FULL_CAPITALS.
+The enum name is written in PascalCasing while the constants are in FULL_CAPITALS.
 ```cs
 enum ExampleEnum
 {